 The most important factor to take into account while purchasing land in Nigeria is location.
 Other things you need to examine are built on top of this.

 The location will affect the land’s future worth because a piece of land in a developed area will be more expensive than one in a developing one.
-You should also think about whether the area where the land is located is quickly attracting development when purchasing land.
+You should also consider if the area where the land is located attracts quick development when purchasing the land.

-Nobody will want to purchase land in a slow-growing area.
-If you’re attempting to make an investment, don’t buy land that has no potential for resale.
+There is no one that will like to purchase a land in a slow-growing area.
+If you are attempting to make an investment, don’t buy land that has no potential for resale.